keithalewis/math/ttvs.md

 about the vector space ${\RR^n = \{(x_1,\ldots,x_n)\mid x_i\in\RR\}}$
 of $n$-tuples of real numbers.
-After the first week of class it may have dawned on you that you are now doomed to spending the rest of the semester doing tedious exercises of numerical calculations involving "row" and "column" vectors.
+After the first week of class it may have dawned on you that you are now doomed to spending the rest of the semester doing tedious numerical exercises involving "row" and "column" vectors.

 If you found that unsatisfying you might have come across the pompously titled